 A national, permanent memorial to commemorate the men, women and children who worked in the mining industry and served or died for their country is to be installed at a cost of £100,000.
 And it is all thanks to a group of volunteers based in towns within the former Cannock Chase Coalfield.

 CHAPS (Chase Arts for Public Spaces) has been given the go-ahead to place the monument at the National Memorial Arboretum in Alrewas, Staffordshire, following numerous requests to the group to find a way of recognising the country’s mining heritage.

 The structure, which will stand at 5m long by 2m high and 1m wide, has the backing of the National Union of Mineworkers, MPs representing former mining constituencies and the Arboretum.
 A site has been identified and the monument is expected to be unveiled in June 2021.
-It has taken two years of detailed planning to get to this stage.

 CHAPS, set up in 2003, works to support and promote public works of art and to celebrate its area’s diverse heritage.
 The group is behind lasting tributes to the mining community of Cannock, Hednesford and Rugeley.
 President Mike Mellor said: “During research for these particular projects and from queries received from around the country it appeared many mining areas were without some form of recognition of their mining heritage.”